JosepTrota/IRONHACK/Final Project/README.md

 ***

 To show the most objective clusters possible, but taking into account some subjective data, we can look up some international indexes.
-We decided to focus on those pairs of index - source:
+We decided to focus on the following ones:

 INDEX | SOURCE | POSSIBLE SOURCE BIAS
 --- | --- | ---